mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ### Fill out the rest of the form

-- Fill out a display name for your cloud provider that you can reference later.
+1. Enter a display name for your cloud provider for later reference.
-- Fill out Client ID with the `APP_ID`.
+2. Enter the Client ID using `APP_ID`.
-- Fill out Client Secret with the `PASSWORD`.
+3. Enter a Client Secret using `PASSWORD`.
-- Fill out Tenant ID with the `TENANT`.
+4. Enter Tenant ID using `TENANT`.
-- Fill out Subscription ID with the `SUBSCRIPTION_ID`.
+5. Enter Subscription ID usng `SUBSCRIPTION_ID`.
-- Click Verify and Save to verify that the credentials are valid and to save your provider.
+6. Select **Verify and Save** to validate the credentials and save your provider.

 ![Azure Cloud Provider Form with values](/ksphere/kommander/img/Azure-Cloud-provider-with-values.png)